DanHerasymenko/Weather-API-Application/README.md

 2. `POST /api/subscribe` is called:
     - If the subscription is **new or not confirmed**, a unique confirmation token is generated and sent via email.
-    - If already confirmed, the system ignores re-submission.
+    - If already confirmed: 409 - email already subscribed.

 3. User confirms the subscription via `GET /api/subscription/confirm/{token}`:
     - The confirmation activates the subscription and schedules automatic weather updates.